renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Speech-of-the-Lesser is a language designed to be usable by a large number of races, with diverse types of speech.
 It works much like Commonwealth Standard: it uses a number of abstract sounds, which speakers substitute for sounds that they can make.

-Notably, Many Goblins do not speak Speech-of-the-Lesser—in their minds, it is not the job of the *greater* to make themselves understood to the *lesser*.
+Notably, Many Goblins do not speak Speech-of-the-Lesser — in their minds, it is not the job of the *greater* to make themselves understood to the *lesser*.
-This task often falls to slave-tenders—often Gremlins or low-born Goblins—who speak to their betters in Goblin and the slaves they manage in Speech-of-the-Lesser.
+This task often falls to slave-tenders — often Gremlins or low-born Goblins — who speak to their betters in Goblin and the slaves they manage in Speech-of-the-Lesser.

 *Any Group*